 So far, in Ethiopia, grafting of resistant rootstock on to susceptible scion is not implemented due to absence of resistant rootstocks.
-Additionally, some investigators suggest their view that grafting may not be effective to control the disease due to that the transmission is not only from roots but also from any plant parts contact.
-So, grafting is important to examine whether prevent the disease or not under experimentation.
+Some investigators suggest their view that grafting may not be effective to control the disease due to that the transmission is not only from roots but also from any plant parts contact although it is important to examine whether prevent the disease or not under experimentation.

 QTL mapping study is needed for marker assisted selection.

-The mechanism of pathogen attack and the host (coffee) resistance mechanism need a detail study in the future; which is a basic gap in order to develop CWD resistant cultivars.
+The mechanism of pathogen attack and the host (coffee) resistance mechanism need a detail study in the future; which is a basic research gap.